 Ordinary business records can be the basis for your VAT records.
+It does not necessarily mean you need an accounting software package.
 You need records of sales and purchases (and any adjustments such as credit notes) including details of how much VAT your business charged or paid.
 If you trade internationally, you need records of your imports and exports with all overseas territories, including the European Union.
 Your VAT records also must show details of any supplies you have given away or taken for personal use.

 Your VAT records should include the VAT invoices you have been given for purchases - with details of the input tax you have paid - and copies of your sales invoices.
 Your records will also need to include a VAT account, showing how total input tax and output tax has been worked out to include in your VAT returns.

 For the most up-to-date information on Making Tax Digital, visit the MTD Hub on Money Donut